MODERN MONETARY THEORY – AN INTRODUCTION

 Ted Trainer

-Yes this sounds mad, but let’s see.
+Yes at first sight this sounds strange and contrary to common sense, but let’s see.

-To elaborate, most people accept the view conventional economics has always taken, which is that governments are like households in that they can go into debt but should avoid this if they can, that budget surpluses are desirable, that often governments must borrow and pay back with interest, that there are many things they don’t have enough money to do such as build better infrastructure and spend more on the environment, that they can only spend what taxes and government businesses bring in, that if debt is big then public assets have to be sold to pay it off, often governments have to borrow money and pay it back with large amounts of interest, sometimes governments must inflict savage austerity on their people in order to divert scarce funds to paying back loans, governments should not resort to printing money or there will be big trouble.
+To elaborate, most people accept the view conventional economics has always taken, which is that governments are like households in that they can go into debt but should avoid this if they can, that budget surpluses are desirable, that often governments must borrow and pay back with interest, that there are many things they don’t have enough money to do such as build better infrastructure and spend more on the environment, that they can only spend what taxes and government businesses bring in, that if debt is big then public assets have to be sold to pay it off, often governments have to borrow money and pay it back with large amounts of interest, sometimes governments must inflict savage austerity on their people in order to divert scarce funds to paying back loans, governments should not resort to printing money or there will be big trouble, etc. etc..

 But Modern Monetary Theorists see that all these assumptions and beliefs are wrong.